inferadb/control/docs/overview.md

 1. **Do NOT revoke refresh tokens** (permission changes are not reflected in existing refresh tokens)
 2. Refresh tokens continue to work with cached `vault_role` until expiry
-3. When client uses refreshed JWT to access @server:
+3. When client uses refreshed JWT to access @engine:
-   - @server checks current permissions independently
+   - @engine checks current permissions independently
-   - @server returns 403 if permissions were revoked
+   - @engine returns 403 if permissions were revoked
    - Client should handle 403 by re-authenticating to get updated permissions

 **Background cleanup job**: